WHAT WE BELIEVE

 Complimentary Design of Men and Women

-God created men and women and equal image-bearers of God, yet with differing but complementary roles that are to be celebrated.
+God created men and women to be equal image-bearers of God, yet with differing but complementary roles that are to be celebrated.
 Because of the sinfulness of mankind, God’s design has been perverted throughout history.
 The church should be a place where the wonder of His design is put on display.
 God’s design is articulated in the second chapter of Genesis, before the fall.
 This passage is used to support all other references to the roles of men and women in the family and in the church, indicating that these roles were not cultural.

 God has created men and women wonderfully different as complements, of equal value, and with differing functions for the good of all mankind.
 (Genesis 2:7-25; 1 Corinthians 11:1-16; Ephesians 5:21-23; 1 Timothy 2:9-15; Galatians 3:23-29; 1 Peter 3:1-6).